FiatAccompli/Civ6Mods/SettingsManager/README.md

    and construct the settings you need.
 All settings constructed will be automatically registered with the ui and available for users to configure.

-   Keybinding settings will also need to include the input matching code in `mod_settings_key_binding_helper.lua`.
+   Keybinding settings will also want to include the input matching code in `mod_settings_key_binding_helper.lua`.

 *Note that mod settings can only control behavior of lua code - either UI behavior or custom behavior implemented with lua gameplay scripts.
 You can't use the features of this mod to control changes made to the gameplay database.*

 ## Settings Api

+All settings api is found in the table `ModSettings`.
+The table `ModSettings.Types` enumerates the available types.

-### Common Api
+### Settings Constructors
 Settings are declared by calling a constructor of the form
 ```
 ModSettings.<Type>:new(...)